ETIQUETTE OF ADDRESSING ROYALS

 How to keep your legs at table

 With ladies who wear skirts we always say legs together with your legs at an angle to the left or the right.

-This is best seen with Catherine, Duchess of Cambridge, who sits with her legs angled to the right, while Diana, the late Princess of Wales, would most often sit with her legs angled to the left.
+This is best seen with Catherine, Duchess of Cambridge, who sits with her legs angled to the right.
 Queen Elizabeth keeps her legs together in the center.